ECP-WarpX/impactx/docs/source/usage/python.rst

    :param rc: Radius of curvature in m
    :param g: Gap parameter in m
    :param K2: Fringe field integral (unitless)
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]

-.. py:class:: impactx.elements.Drift(ds, nslice=1)
+.. py:class:: impactx.elements.Drift(ds, dx=0, dy=0, rotation=0, nslice=1)

    A drift.

    :param ds: Segment length in m
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.ChrDrift(ds, nslice=1)
+.. py:class:: impactx.elements.ChrDrift(ds, dx=0, dy=0, rotation=0, nslice=1)

    A drift with chromatic effects included.
 The Hamiltonian is expanded through second order in the transverse variables (x,px,y,py), with the exact pt dependence retained.

    :param ds: Segment length in m
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.ExactDrift(ds, nslice=1)
+.. py:class:: impactx.elements.ExactDrift(ds, dx=0, dy=0, rotation=0, nslice=1)

    A drift using the exact nonlinear transfer map.

    :param ds: Segment length in m
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.Kicker(xkick, ykick, units)
+.. py:class:: impactx.elements.Kicker(xkick, ykick, units, dx=0, dy=0, rotation=0)

    A thin transverse kicker.